tayyabaasad/cls-number-guessing/README.md

-# cls-number-guessing
+# cli-number-guessing
-this is a cls based number guessing game
+this is a cli based number guessing game